Inc0n/uncrypt11/README.md

 # uncrypt11
 #### @hackedbyshmoo

+## Before I started writing this, I decided to use this opportunity to learn to use Vim.
+I haven't touched the source with anything other than Vim.
+It is my first time using Vim, so the source code may be a bit messy/unoptimized!

 ![alt text](https://raw.githubusercontent.com/shmoo419/uncrypt11/master/IMG_0899.PNG)

 The iOS 11 version of https://github.com/shmoo419/uncrypt.
 Since the kernel kills untrusted binaries, we have to decrypt while the app is running.
 Thankfully this means it is easier to get the ASLR slide.